spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-hangouts.md

 Once logged in, recent chats should show up as new conversations automatically.
 Other chats will get portals as you receive messages.

 You can learn more about authentication from the bridge's [official documentation on Authentication](https://github.com/tulir/mautrix-hangouts/wiki/Authentication).

+After successfully enabling bridging, you may wish to [set up Double Puppeting](#set-up-double-puppeting), if you haven't already done so.